arjunbahuguna/DrumGAN/README.md

 # DrumGAN: Synthesis of Drum Sounds With Timbral Feature Conditioning Using Generative Adversarial Networks
-This repo contains code for running DrumGAN, a Generative Adversarial Network that synthesizes drum sounds offering control over prcetpual features.
+This repo contains code for running DrumGAN, a Generative Adversarial Network that synthesizes drum sounds offering control over percetpual features.
 You can find details about the specific architecture and the experiment in our ISMIR [paper]().
 Some of the codes are borrowed from [Facebook's GAN zoo repo](https://github.com/facebookresearch/pytorch_GAN_zoo).

-# Notes
-THIS REPO IS NOT UP TO DATE YET!
-Please, come back later.
-Sorry for the inconvenience.
+This fork adds the following:
+* Updated requirements.txt
+* Updated function references in `utils.py`
+* Custom dataloader `pi_drums`
+* Documentation and comments

 # Install
 1) Install requirements: